-Weight loss surgery can be a very effective way of losing weight and putting type 2 diabetes into remission.
+Weight loss surgery, also called bariatric surgery, can be a very effective way of losing weight and putting type 2 diabetes into remission.
 It involves bypassing or reducing the size of your stomach — so you feel fuller sooner and eat less.
 This type of surgery is known as bariatric surgery or metabolic surgery.

 Evidence shows that surgery is a very effective treatment option for some people with type 2 diabetes and can be cost-effective for the NHS.